 Your student ID card is used in the library, for printing and photocopying and as ID during exams.
 You order it using an online process; this includes uploading your own photo.

-If you are a new student you will need to collect your student ID card at campus because we need to see photo ID (e.g. driver licence) to verify your identity.
-It will be available from your nominated campus after processing, the processing times are:
+If you are a new student you will need to collect your ID card at campus because we need to see photo ID (e.g. driver license) to verify your identity.
+It will be available to collect from your nominated campus after processing.

 La Trobe Student Email Account

 Your La Trobe student email account will be available the following day after accepting your offer.